informedica/GenPRES/README.md

 * npm: 8.4.1
 * node: v17.5.0

-For the full application to run a propreitary cache file is needed containing medication product information.
+For the full application to run a proprietary cache file is needed containing medication product information.
 Collaborators can request these cache files by contacting the owner of this repository.
 These cache files cannot be freely distributed!

 A demo cache file with medication product data is include in this repository.
 This contains some sample medication data from a much larger drug formulary database.